amenayach/ar-to-en/README.md

 ## ar-to-en
-A NodeJs simple script that converts and Arabic text sent by mistake as English text.
+A NodeJs simple script that converts any Arabic text sent by mistake as English text.

 Add both files ar-to-en.js and toen.bat (Windows or write some .sh for linux) to an exposed folder to Path (ex: C:\scripts) in environment variables then change the toen.bat script from